 Batteries are rated in either Watts per cell or in Ah.
 Run time is based upon the load demand and how long that specific battery will supply that load current until the battery reaches a set cut off voltage.

-What is battery discharge test in substation?
+What is battery discharge test in a substation?

-A load test of the entire battery system based upon the manufacturer's ratings to determine what percentage of capacity the system operates at present time.
+A load test of the entire battery system, based upon the manufacturer's ratings, to determine what percentage of capacity the system operates at present time.

 What is a battery water deionizer?

 A filter and deionizing system that filters out impurities from water passing through it.

 What is best way to monitor hydrogen gas in a storage area?